-AAVC 439 Peer Instruction - Advanced study opportunity for outstanding students to assist faculty members in the classroom or studio.
+ARTS 439 Peer Instruction - Advanced study opportunity for outstanding students to assist faculty members in the classroom or studio.
 Focus on course content and pedagogy.
-May not be repeated for credit.
+Repeatable for credit.
 Prerequisite: Application and consent of instructor.
-3 credits.
+1-5 credits.
 (S/U) (EL)

-AAVC 480 Independent Study - Program of directed tutorial reading or studio project relating to the special interests of the student and supervised by a department faculty member.
-Prerequisites: 100 or 101 and consent of instructor.
+ARTS 480 Independent Study - Program of directed tutorial reading or studio project relating to the special interests of the student and supervised by a department faculty member.
+Lab fees adjusted based on project materials.
+Prerequisite: One of the following depending on nature of project: 101, 102, 103 or 110; and consent of instructor.
 1-5 credits.
-Lab fee adjusted to credit load.